How to Become a Luxury Handbag Reseller: Tips and Trciks Based on My Personal Story

 All in all, the resale business is tricky.
 It's much more complicated than a traditional business.
 Nevertheless, doing what you love compensates for all the difficulties.

-At some point, you'll be ready to buy an item on the market and try selling it for more.
+At some point, you'll be ready to purchase a designer bag off the secondhand market and try selling it for more.

 1. Start Reselling With Your Own Closet